 If you're wondering how to find great business to business clients, I want to provide you with a simple roadmap that will allow for success.
-If you're wondering how to find new business clients for a bookkeeping, accounting, tax, or cpa business, this is ti.
+If you're wondering how to find new business clients for a bookkeeping, accounting, tax, or CPA business, this is it.
 If you're wondering how to find high paying business clients for your digital marketing company, web design firm, or SEO company, this is how I did it.

 A Hybrid between digital marketing & in-person prospecting is the most effective for small business.

 I propose all B2B agencies and businesses work a hybrid model, using digital marketing such as Google Ads, Content Marketing, Search Engine Marketing